 Finally, you should definitely do your best to avoid a middle seat since those are hell on earth.
 I mean, can you imagine flying with an overweight passenger to your left and a crying toddler to your right for more than 10 hours?
-I’m sure there’s a support group somewhere for travellers that suffer from PTSD after flights like those!
+I’m sure there’s a support group somewhere for travelers that suffer from PTSD after flights like those!

-Airport shops are notoriously known for ripping off travellers with overly inflated prices (10 USD for a small chocolate bar?
+Airport shops are notoriously known for ripping off travelers with overly inflated prices (10 USD for a small chocolate bar?
 REALLY?) so your best choice is to stock up on snacks before even arriving to the airport.
 When it comes to entertainment (aka PLAN B in case you’re unable to fall asleep), nothing is better than a physical book for you to read during your flight.

 Remember that your main goal today is to fall asleep so you don’t feel the strain of the flight so don’t buy a serious book and instead opt for what I like to call “popcorn reading” (think of Dan Brown’s Da Vinci Code but less awful).

 PS.
-Please do humanity a favour and don’t buy one of those “trendy” flight accessories such as the ostrich pillow (click here to see some of the worst ones).
+Please do humanity a favor and don’t buy one of those “trendy” flight accessories such as the ostrich pillow (click here to see some of the worst ones).
 No, it won’t make you seem cool.
 If anything, it will make the rest of the passengers want to throw you out of the emergency hatch.